The Other Side of the Wind: 2014–2018 completion of the film

+Music

-Release
+Release and reception

 The film had its world premiere at the 75th Venice International Film Festival on August 31, 2018.
 It was also screened at the Telluride Film Festival in Colorado on September 1, 2018 and the New York Film Festival on September 29, 2018.
 It was released to select theaters and debuted on Netflix on November 2, 2018.

 Reception

 Before release

 As a member of the cast, film historian Joseph McBride saw the rushes, and later saw a two-hour rough cut assembled by Gary Graver in the late 1990s to attract potential investors.
 McBride wrote that the film "serves as both a time capsule of a pivotal moment in film history – an 'instant' piece of period nostalgia set in the early seventies – and a meditation on changing political, sexual and artistic attitudes in the United States during that period."
 However, he differentiated the bulk of the film – which he praised very highly – from the footage of Hannaford's film-within-a-film:

-Film critic and historian Jonathan Rosenbaum has seen most of the film, either in rushes, or in scenes cut by Welles, and has praised its reflections on "late-60s media, not to mention its kamikaze style", and has contrasted this with the opinion of David Thomson, who has not seen the film, and who wrote in his highly critical biography of Welles, "One day, it may be freed.
+Film critic and historian Jonathan Rosenbaum saw most of the film, either in rushes, or in scenes cut by Welles, and praised its reflections on "late-60s media, not to mention its kamikaze style", and has contrasted this with the opinion of David Thomson, who had not seen the film, and who wrote in his highly critical biography of Welles, "One day, it may be freed.
 I hope not.
 The Other Side of the Wind should stay beyond reach."
 John Huston described a private screening in which Orson Welles showed the unfinished film to some friends: "I didn't get to see it, but those who did tell me it is a knockout."

-Andrés Vicente Gómez, who was originally involved in the film's production, has been quoted in the press stating his opposition to the film ever being completed; he believes it would be an "act of betrayal".
-His argument is that the film was always unlikely to be finished because Welles' "physical condition was delicate.
+Andrés Vicente Gómez, who was originally involved in the film's production, was quoted in the press stating his opposition to the film ever being completed; he believed it would be an "act of betrayal".
+His argument was that the film was always unlikely to be finished because Welles' "physical condition was delicate.
 He didn't have the energy to cut it."
-However, as Gómez was accused by Orson Welles, Dominique Antoine, Peter Bogdanovich, Mehdi Boushehri and others of embezzling $250,000 of the film's budget and absconding with the proceeds, he does have a strong motive for wanting the film to not reach wider public attention.
+However, as Gómez was accused by Orson Welles, Dominique Antoine, Peter Bogdanovich, Mehdi Boushehri and others of embezzling $250,000 of the film's budget and absconding with the proceeds, he had a strong motive for wanting the film to not reach wider public attention.
 Additionally, Gómez's links to the film were severed in 1974; but filming was not finished until 1976, when most of the editing started.

-Director Rian Johnson told Vanity Fair in April 2018 he had seen a 117-minute edit – minus its Michel Legrand score – twice, including a screening in Santa Monica, California, on January 16, 2018, with Quentin Tarantino, Alexander Payne and other VIPs, who "were all gobsmacked".
+Rian Johnson told Vanity Fair in April 2018 he had seen a 117-minute edit – minus its Michel Legrand score – twice, including a screening in Santa Monica, California, on January 16, 2018, with Quentin Tarantino, Alexander Payne and other VIPs, who "were all gobsmacked".